sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 SELECT * FROM actors WHERE id IN (1, 2, 3)
 ```

-This will reduce the amount of calls to the database for a resolved entity in this case.
+This will reduce the number of calls to the database for a resolved entity in this case.
 Why? 🥲 Because we are making
-$$n$$ amount of calls depending on the amount of actors that starred in the movie.
+$$n$$ number of calls depending on the amount of actors that starred in the movie.
 With the dataloader [pattern][13],
 those calls will be caught and transformed into one call.

 Here is how you would [instantiate][14] the Dataloader from [graphql/dataloader][1], you can have it defined in your